 CDTM organized the EIT ICT Labs Idea Challenge in collaboration with Siemens New Ventures Forum.

-In addition to organizing entrepreneurial events, CDTM also serves as an incubator for start-ups.
-CDTM provides student teams with office space, resources and access to its network to enable their first entrepreneurial steps.
-Such teams can thereby benefit from student projects run at CDTM as the results of such projects may contribute to the product or strategy of the according start-up team.
-In addition, the CDTM network can be accessed to receive consulting from experts on specific topics such as online marketing or patent law, seek advice from experienced entrepreneurs or get in contact with potential investors.
-In the past, student teams have made good use of these opportunities, successfully securing significant funding and building veritable companies.
+In addition to organizing entrepreneurial events, CDTM also provides student teams with office space, resources and access to its network to enable their first entrepreneurial steps.
+Startups can benefit from student projects at CDTM which may help them further develop their product or strategy.
+In addition, they can consult experts within the CDTM network on specific topics such as online marketing or patent law, seek advice from experienced entrepreneurs or get in contact with potential investors.
+In the past, student teams have made good use of these opportunities, successfully securing significant funding and building strong companies.

 CDTM Start-Ups and Ventures

-As a result of all these activities, entrepreneurship is very present at CDTM and it happens fairly regular that current or former students found their own companies.
+Entrepreneurship is very present at CDTM and hence it is no surprise that many current or former students found their own companies.
 About one third of all CDTM students work in an entrepreneurial setting after finishing the program.
-During the last ten years, former CDTM students have founded more than 50 companies.
-Many of these companies have become quite successful, like for example the event platform Amiando which was recently acquired by XING for 10 million Euros or the fashion portal Stylight which received a significant investment from Holtzbrinck Ventures, one of the sponsors of CDTM.
+Over the past fifteen years, former CDTM students have founded more than 90 companies, thereby creating more than 500 jobs.
+These include e.g. the event platform Amiando, acquired by XING for 10 million Euros or the fashion portal Stylight, which received a significant investment from Holtzbrinck Ventures, one of the sponsors of CDTM.